-In the event that none of the above is possible the lender has the right to either:
+Default situations in Kenya are covered under the Kenya Insolvency Act that provides that in the event that none of the above is possible the lender has the right to either

 - 1. Sell off any security, and/or - 2.
 Step in to manage the company by appointing a qualified manager.
-This is difficult (in most countries not just Kenya) given there are few firms that have the expertise to run a water company.
-This may be viable in a market using Management Contracts.
-Kenya has experience in management contracts with Rural Focus Limited that has run the Kiamumbi Water project on behalf of the Kiamumbi Farmers Multipurpose Cooperative Society for a 5-year period.
-Also, HP Gauff ran the management of the Malindi WSP in the early 2000s.
-Even if a market is not using Management Contracts, there may be legal guidance on this in the PPP legislation.
+This is difficult for WSS companies in most countries not just Kenya, given there are few firms that have the expertise to run a water company, but may be viable in a market using Management Contracts and may be a viable alternative for PPP type assignments. - 3.
+Carry out liquidation or other measures as specified under the Insolvency Act (as explained below).
+However it may be difficult to implement some of the arrangements under the insolvency provisions given the public nature of the WSS service provision.